tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 035.md

 - [[Petra Lang]] comes and greets us.
 She seems partially healed, and her voice is rough.
 - We pay 100 gold to get through the gate.
 - The gate will close at sundown.
+- We roll double 1's on our initial inner city encounter check.
+We hear some sort of screeching.
+A wraith looking creature comes out of the wall and attempts to drain the life from [[Arken Highbloom|Arken]].
+- Next, a naked appearing human with taloned hands and bird wings comes flying at the group and charms us.
 -